 Furthermore, the constant addition of new JSRs (Java Specification Request) to the Java EE specification is actually harming the ecosystem because:

-- when Java EE implementations are put together, they create a huge complex stack, generating several failure points while trying to make them work together.
-The more JSRs, the higher the likelihood of bugs and strange behaviours.
+when Java EE implementations are put together, they create a huge complex stack, generating several failure points while trying to make them work together.
+The more JSRs, the higher the likelihood of bugs and strange behaviors.

 With all that complexity comes also the traditional issues that continue indefinitely unsolved: